withoutfire/things/README.md

 # things
 Useful files and other things
 ## PCI DSS
 * Thirty two practice questions for peolple taking QSA, ISA or PCIP exams.
-The file is password protected, the passowrd is *encrypted*.
+The file is password protected, the password is *encrypted*.
 ## GDPR & PCI DSS
 * An analysis of the intersection between PCI DSS and GDPR.
 ## GDPR